Omics Data Assistant

 A license is required to use Omics Data Assistant on the DNAnexus Platform.
 Contact DNAnexus Sales for more information.

-Omics Data Assistant (the assistant) is a GenAI-powered conversational interface that helps you explore and analyze complex biomedical and clinical datasets using natural language.
+Use Omics Data Assistant (the assistant) to explore and analyze complex biomedical and clinical datasets using natural language.
 The assistant is integrated directly into Cohort Browser.
 This means you can combine conversational queries with powerful visualization tools for comprehensive data analysis.

 Omics Data Assistant uses generative AI to accelerate your analysis.
 While powerful, AI models can occasionally produce inaccurate or incomplete results.
 Always verify generated cohorts and insights against your underlying data.
 The assistant alone should not be used for clinical diagnosis or treatment decisions.